Nebbocaj/NHL_Predictions/README.md

 For now, there are some functions that allow standings to be calculated at a specific point of an NHL season.
 The functions are get_game_status, initialize_dataframe, calculate standings, and get_old_standings.
 They are for testing out odds from aspecific point as more features are developed over the summer.
 They also may be used later as a sort of playoff odds "time machine" on a separate page of the website.

-ETA July 1st

 ### Player Fantasy Point Prediction
 At the beginning of the NHL season, the goal of this part is to provide a model which can give estimates for goals, assists, hits, blocks, etc. for each player.
 It will then take all of these projected points and give an "expected fantasy points" score for each player based of a user's specific fantasy league rules.

-ETA September 1st

-### Individual Award Prediction
-The goal for this part is to be able to predict which players will earn each individual award given a specific point in the season.
-It will learn off of previous years data and award winners to predict the current year's award winner.

-ETA December 1st